-Reduction in system strength14 has been observed in certain parts of the power system due to the loss of local synchronous generation.
-No current challenges to power system security related to system weakness have been identified, however this issue is expected to become more significant as the generation mix continues to change and include higher levels of non-synchronous generation.
+Power systems with a high quantity of on-line synchronous generation and low levels of nonsynchronous connected generation provide larger fault current and are categorised as strong systems.
+Reduction in system strength has been observed in certain parts of the power system due to the loss of local synchronous generation.
+No current challenges to power system security related to reduced system strength have been identified, however this issue is expected to become more significant as the generation mix continues to change and include higher levels of non-synchronous generation.
+This could potentially impact the ability of the power system to maintain stability in response to various types of disturbances.

+System strength is usually measured by the available fault current at a given location.
+Higher fault current levels are typically found in a stronger power system, while lower fault current levels are representative of a weaker power system.
 Low fault levels on the power system can reduce the effectiveness of protection systems as it makes it more difficult to discriminate between the currents that flow in normal operation from those that occur during a fault.
 Low voltage levels may also result in greater difficulty in maintaining stable voltage levels in some parts of the network.
 As a consequence, it will be necessary to develop new protection and control approaches to cater for these changes.
 This is possible as technologies are now available that provide greater functionality to deal with these issues compared to more traditional protection equipment which has inherent limitations.